maaikedj/happiness-machine-learning/README.md

 ## Analysis
 I use scikit-learn's linear regression model with recursive feature elimination to analyse the contribution of 21 World Development Indicators (WDIs) with the World Hapiness Score.
-I used the average Happiness score of the past five years, and started with a selection of the following WDIs per country for the past 10 years:
+I used the average Happiness score of the past five years, and started with the following WDIs per country for the past 10 years:
 * Access to electricity (% of population)
 * CO2 emissions (metric tons per capita)
 * Compulsory education, duration (years)